 - olive oil

-Preheat the oven to 400°, then drizzle about a tablespoon of olive oil into a large oven-safe skillet over medium to medium-high heat.
+Drizzle the olive oil into a large oven-safe skillet over medium heat to medium-high heat.

 Pat the moisture from the salmon using a paper towel then season with salt and pepper to taste.

 Place salmon skin side up.
 Sear for 2-3 minutes to a golden color then flip the salmon over (so the skin side is down).

 Add a squeeze of fresh lemon juice over the top of the salmon then transfer the skillet to the oven for 7-10 minutes or until the internal temperature reaches 145°.

 Remove salmon from the skillet to a plate then tent with foil.